minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/semin-murtic/GPIO/functional_requirements.rst

    :references:
    :verification-and-validation:

-   It shall allow independent configuration of each pin on the port.
+   The system shall allow independent configuration of each pin on the port.

 .. req:: label
    :id: REQ_INT3_1732314650